geraldikus/MyPlaceApp/README.md

 The project stands out from other location-saving applications in that it offers a simple and intuitive interface, convenient sorting of places, and the ability to build routes from the user's current location to the selected place.
+You can watch the application in action on YouTube using the link above.